The Wish List Project

 |Sub NTEE:||Youth Development Programs|

-Volunteers are needed to: serve on our board of directors
+Skilled volunteers are needed to serve on our board of directors.

 Our top needs:

 - Funding: Unrestricted - Funding for student grants.
-We have funded 128 students thus far and would like to double this number over the next two years.
+We have funded 170 students thus far and would like to increase this number over the next two years.

-- Funding: Other - Salary for one full time staff member.
+- Funding: Other - Funding for one part-time staff member position.

 Sheila Hull-Summers, Executive Director